Ratismal/IkenFeline/readme.md

 3. Run `patch.bat` (sorry linux users)
 4. Run `MONOMODDED_IkenfellWin.exe`

+To get it to work with Steam, overwrite `IkenfellWin.exe` with your `MONOMODDED_IkenfellWin.exe` file.
+I'd recommend making a backup first.

 ## TestMod

 I included a small test mod in the release which does the following: